DIN Standards for Users of Cooling Lubricants

 The Oemeta Chemische Werke GmbH has always seen it as one of its essential duties to participate in committees and working parties covering all aspects of lubricants.

-Employees of Oemeta chair the working parties of the three specification/definition standards mentioned and also for lubricants testing methods:
+Employees of Oemeta chair the working parties of the two specification/definition standards mentioned and also for lubricants testing methods:

 - DIN 51360-1 – “Herbert Corrosion Test“, August 1985